Serbia and Montenegro national football team: Slobodan Santrač era (1994–1998)

-The 1998 World Cup seeding had Yugoslavia ranked in the 21st position, but the Yugoslav national team went to France as one of the shadow favourites for the World Cup.
-The New York Times stated Yugoslavia could easily be a semi-finalist in that year's World Cup.
-The justification for such an estimation was partially found in the names of the Yugoslav players, members of great European teams and proven footballers.
-The draw put the team in Group F alongside Germany, the United States and Iran.
-Yugoslavia won its first match 1–0 against Iran thanks to a goal from defender Siniša Mihajlović.
-The next match was a draw for Yugoslavia; after leading Germany 2–0, last game's hero, Mihajlović, scored an unlucky own goal following a German free-kick, and Oliver Bierhoff equalised at 2–2 with only about ten minutes to the match.
-Nonetheless, Yugoslavia responded in the next match against the United States and won 1–0 due to an early goal in Nantes.
-Yugoslavia finished second in Group F, for despite finishing level on points with Germany, Germany finished first via a superior goal difference.
+The 1998 World Cup seeding had FR Yugoslavia ranked in the 21st position, but the Yugoslav national team went to France as one of the shadow favorites for the World Cup.
+The New York Times stated FR Yugoslavia could easily be a semi-finalist in that year's World Cup.
+The justification for such estimation was partially found in the names of the Yugoslav players, members of great European teams and proven footballers.
+Placed in Group F alongside Germany, the United States and Iran, Yugoslavia won their first match against Iran thanks to a free kick from Siniša Mihajlović, though in the next match against Germany, he scored an own goal amidst a 2–0 lead; Oliver Bierhoff equalised with only about ten minutes to spare.
+Nonetheless, Yugoslavia won 1–0 over the United States, placing themselves second in Group F behind Germany.

 Finishing second, Yugoslavia was drawn with the Netherlands in the round of 16.
-Yugoslavia entered in the match with a sole attacker, but its defensive tactics proved unsuccessful as Dennis Bergkamp put the Netherlands in front in the 38th minute.
-Immediately following the start of the second half, Yugoslavia pressured the Dutch, who inevitably conceded a header from Slobodan Komljenović.
-However, the turning point of this match was a penalty awarded to Yugoslavia after Vladimir Jugović was fouled in the penalty area.
-Predrag Mijatović's shot dazzled Edwin van der Sar, but not the crossbar, and the scoreline remained level at 1–1.
-In the late seconds of the match, Edgar Davids took a shot from 20 metres out which beat goalkeeper Ivica Kralj, to the disbelief of the Yugoslav players and fans.
-This marked the end of Yugoslavia's run in the World Cup.
+Dennis Bergkamp put the Dutch in front in the 38th minute before conceding a header from Slobodan Komljenović.
+Predrag Mijatović could have put Yugoslavia ahead after Vladimir Jugović was fouled in the box, yet his shot hit the crossbar and the scoreline remained at 1–1.
+Edgar Davids then beat Ivica Kralj from 20 yards out in the dying seconds, ending Yugoslavia's World Cup campaign.